dingherself/130/handouts/_posts/2024-07-28-what-do-the-letter-grades-mean.md

 ## Pass

-- D+/D/D-: This is where the writing starts not to make much sense.
+- D+/D/D-: This is where the writing starts not to make that much sense.
 Not sure what’s going on, difficult to get through, but still responsive to the prompt.

 ## Fail